apolonskiy/js-for-qa/lesson-3/excercise.md

   Pavlo: 250,
   Petro: 500
 }
-Write the function to sum all salaries and return it.
+Write the function to take obj as argument, sum all salaries and return it.
 Should be 1000 in the example above.

 If salaries is empty, then the result must be 0.